 - Details such as the type of product(s), brand, packing size, packaging materials used, preservation technique, shelf life, and the type and functional use of additives added are to be provided.
 The particulars of products may be submitted in this format.
 (If you are using Chinese Medicinal Materials in your food products, please make sure they are those that are allowed to be used in food.
 You may find the "List of Chinese Medicinal Materials Commonly Used in Food" here, under "C".)

-Applicant can submit an application for the Licence to operate a food processing establishment (excluding meat and fish) via the Online Business Licensing Service (OBLS).
+Applicant can submit an application for the Licence to operate a food processing establishment via the AVA e-Licensing (FRONTIER).
 AVA will attend to an application within 7 working days from the date of your submission and arrange an appointment with the applicant to inspect the proposed premises.

 Please note that items a, b and c above are the three main documents and information that an applicant has to submit first before AVA can process the application.
 Thereafter, there are also other information/documents (stated under items listed below) that are required as well prior to the issuance of the licence.
 Applicants are also welcome to submit all the required documents and information to AVA at one go.

 - HACCP System: A proper HACCP (Hazard Analysis and Critical Control Point) system should be developed for implementation to control all food hazards in the manufacturing processes to ensure the production of safe and wholesome food for human consumption.
-The HACCP plan has to be submitted within 3 months from the date of approval of the licence.
 In addition, AVA may collect samples from the licensed establishments for laboratory examination.

 For more details on HACCP, please click here.